openshift/origin-aggregated-logging/fluentd/vendored_gem_src/fluentd/README.md

 ### Branch

 - master: For v1 development.
 - v0.12: For v0.12.
-This is security maintenance mode.
-Only security fix is accepted.
+This is deprecated version. we already stopped supporting (See https://www.fluentd.org/blog/drop-schedule-announcement-in-2019).

 ### Prerequisites

-- Ruby 2.1 or later
+- Ruby 2.4 or later
 - git

 `git` should be in `PATH`.
 On Windows, you can use `Github for Windows` and `GitShell` for easy setup.